Tips for Working with People with Disabilities

 - If you would like to offer assistance to a person with a disability, always ask first, wait until the offer is accepted, then listen patiently and follow their instructions.
 If the person declines your help, respect their decision and do not proceed to assist.

 - Relax.
-It is ok to use expressions such as “See you later," or “Did you hear about this?" as it is common phrases that everyone uses, including people with disabilities.
+It is okay to use expressions such as “See you later," or “Did you hear about this?" as it is common phrases that everyone uses, including people with disabilities.

 - As with all other etiquette issues, when mistakes are made, apologize, correct the problem, learn from the mistake, and move on.